keitzer/books/README.md

 # Alex Ogorek's Book List

-## All books in this list are linked to Amazon for easy purchase with just 1 click (so you don’t have to search for the title yourself) :)
+## All books in this list are linked to Amazon for easy purchase with just 1 click (NOT affiliate links.
+Amazon shut down my account lol) :)
-Disclaimer: This also means that any link clicked on this page is assumed to be an affiliate link, meaning I get a revenue share if you purchase the book.
-Thank you.

 <br>